 On the other hand… If LEVERAGED properly, structure will set you free.

 For example, billionaire, and one of the wealthiest people on Earth, Bill Gates breaks his daily schedule out into 5-minute intervals.
 He gets up at the same time, has a mastery morning routine, and his routine stretches throughout the entirety of his day and throughout the week.
-But digging in a little deeper, you’ll see our 6 strategies dappled throughout his day.
+But digging in a little deeper, you’ll see our 6 success hacks dappled throughout his day.

 Elon Musk, founder of PayPal, Tesla, and SpaceX also schedules his day in 5-minute slots.
 He wakes at 7:00 am and he says that one of the habits that has had the best impact on him is showering every morning.
 But that’s not the end of it.
-Musk uses our 6 strategies, too.
+Musk uses our 6 success hacks, too.

-Let’s get to our HACKS.
+Let’s get to our SUCCESS HACKS.
 There are 6 important guidelines when creating a life that will LEVERAGE success:

 They are: AUTOMATION, BATCHING, SCHEDULING, PRIORITIZATION, DELEGATION, AND ENRICHMENT.